What We Do

 We operate on the premise that writing is both a tool for intellectual discovery and a means to social and personal empowerment.
 A writer, we believe, is someone who writes, and the act of writing itself is a fundamental human right.
 Our mission to support students to become stronger writers is both a professional responsibility and a social justice endeavor.
 Our praxis builds on the strengths of collaborative peer pedagogy.
 We leverage the tremendous drive, resourcefulness, and talents that our tutors and writers bring to the SLC to enhance the collective success and sense of community for all Cal students.
 By engaging in critical writing-center praxis and innovative peer pedagogy, we take pride in being a community where staff and students support one another to become independent thinkers, thoughtful writers, and positive agents of change.

-Our Formats of Service
+Formats of Service

 Our services are designed to support writers at all stages of the writing process.
 Whatever written assignment you have - a response paper, a report, a literary essay, or a research project - we invite you to visit us early and often.
 You don't have to have a complete draft to work with a tutor.
-Bring a prompt, rough ideas, or just reading notes, and we will work with you to build a solid foundation for your paper.
+Bring a prompt, a rough idea, or just reading notes, and we will work with you to build a solid foundation for your paper.
 Explore the tabs on the right to find out which formats are for you!